Assault Defense Lawyer – Houston, Texas

 - Aggravated Assault (Deadly Weapon)

-The penalties for assault range from fines to serious prison time, and can even become a civil lawsuit on top of a criminal charge.
+The penalties for assault range from fines, probation, jail time and even a civil lawsuit.
 Using a creative strategic approach to each case, criminal defense lawyer Nathaniel Tarlow will help you get the best possible outcome for your case.
 Call (281) 204-8077 today for a free consultation.